thepersonalaicompany/amurex/README.md

 2. Complete the 30 second onboarding process
 3. Become a 10x human with your personal copilot

+**Note:** Sometimes the chrome extension store might contain an older version of the extension.
+For the latest version, please use the self hosting option.

 ## Self Hosting
 1. Clone the repository
 2. Load the unpacked extension